-Salt Caravan Expedition in Chad
+Salt Caravan Expedition in Chad (camel trekking)

-At the end of November 2024 we offer you a fascinating walking/dromedary expedition through the most beautiful desert in the world: the Ennedi of Chad.
-In this “Salt Caravan Expedition” we will accompany a group of camel drivers from the Mourdi region, northeast of the Ennedi, on their annual journey from their home village to the salt flats of Oudi Doum, on the western edge of the Ennedi.
+In this ‘Salt Caravan Expedition’ we will accompany a group of camel drivers from the Amdjarass region, east of Ennedi, for 250 kilometres on their annual journey from their home village to the salt flats of Oudi Doum, on the western edge of Ennedi.

 Description of the Ennedi salt caravan route